 The stimulation and change of environment will also do wonders for their general health.

-Who knows, they might even get their paws on a stick that they like playing with more than your belongings!
+Who knows, they might even get their paws on a stick they like playing with more than your belongings!

 Use taste deterrents